Best trails in Magnetic Island National Park

 Which trail has the most elevation gain in Magnetic Island National Park?

-If you're looking for elevation gain, Magnetic Island National Park has you covered.
-Nelly Bay To The Forts Via Arcadia Walking-Track boasts the most elevation gain with 1,981 ft of total ascent.
-The park's runner-up is Nelly and Horseshoe Bay Circuit, which will get you 1,902 ft of elevation gain.
+Nelly Bay To The Forts Via Arcadia Walking-Track has the most elevation gain with 1,984 ft of total ascent.
+The park's runner-up is Nelly and Horseshoe Bay Circuit, which has 1,902 ft of elevation gain.

 Are there running trails available in Magnetic Island National Park?